gilgameshjw/TwitterBot/README.md

 The bot can be trained generating synthetic data from well known twitter user (DonaldTrum, ...) or alternatively, real twitter data can be used.

+**TwitterBot:**
+* mymics the twitterer's style
+* is trained to run casual conversations
+* is capable of relating information found in older tweets and integrate this in its responses

 ## Run
 update config.yaml and run: